REGISTRATION IS OPEN! VCC 2023 Intro/Levels Registration Instructions

-Level I is a two-week course designed to immerse educators in the learning process of Orff Schulwerk, developing an understanding of this approach to teaching.
-It includes hands-on training in rhythm, melody, Orff instruments, elemental movement, soprano recorder, Orff theory (pentatonic scales, bordun, ostinati, orchestration for Orff barred instruments), as well as Special Topics sessions.
+Level I is a two-week course immersing educators in the learning process of Orff Schulwerk, inspiring the growth of teachers’ creative expression and improvisation, designed to develop an experiential understanding of this approach to teaching.
+It includes expression through movement, the voice, barred instruments, non-pitched percussion, and soprano recorder, as well as introduction to Orff theory (pentatonic scales, bordun, ostinati, orchestration for Orff barred instruments).
 Special Topics sessions may include choral techniques, folk dance, world music traditions, yoga, staging and other topics.
-Guest teachers will be announced.

 A degree in music or strong musicianship, including the ability to read music is required.
-Introductory Orff and practical teaching experience is highly recommended.
+Introductory Orff and practical teaching experience are highly recommended.

 Endorsed by Carl Orff Canada

-• Orff/Keetman, Music For Children, Volume I, Schott, Margaret Murray, Ed.
+- Orff/Keetman, Orff-Schulwerk Music for Children, Volume I, Margaret Murray, ed., Schott

-• Goodkin, Doug, Play, Sing & Dance: An Introduction to Orff Schulwerk
+- Doug Goodkin, Play, Sing & Dance: An Introduction to Orff Schulwerk, Schott

 Suggested Materials (optional):